-This recipe for perfectly cream Cucumber Sandwiches has been in my family for a very long time, and these little sandwiches always make an appearance for special occasions!
+This recipe for cucumber sandwiches has been in my family for a very long time.
+These little sandwiches always make an appearance for special occasions!
 They are perfectly light and fresh and full of flavor.
-I had to track down the original recipe from my Aunt’s sister in law. but it was so worth it!
+I had to track down the original recipe from my Aunt’s sister-in-law, but it was so worth it!

 What You’ll Need

 To make these dainty sandwiches, you’ll need a few simple ingredients.
 The mild and dainty flavors complement each other perfectly!
-Here’s the list:
+Here’s a quick overview.
+Be sure to scroll down to the recipe card for specific amounts.

 How to Make Cucumber Sandwiches